 - Be in good judicial, financial, and academic standing with the University.

-If summer housing is assigned, occupancy of the room can take place one day before summer classes begin, and close the day after the last class.
+If summer housing is assigned, occupancy of the room can take place on the communicated date, and close the day after the last class.

 All students are reminded that all University policies and regulations are still in effect during all semester breaks and summer housing.